 - Did you include the key details?
 The ad needs a job title, the department within the organization where the position belongs to, and a brief description of the position.
 In addition, you’ll include a list of essential job duties, as well as a list of specific technical and soft skills the position demands.

 - Did you provide incentives?
-John Downey, an HR expert at Essay Geeks, explains how important this part of the ad is: “Job ads usually describe the skills needed for a position.
+John Downey, explains how important this part of the ad is: “Job ads usually describe the skills needed for a position.
 Hiring managers often forget to mention what the organization provides in return.
 List the incentives and opportunities for growth you offer.
 That’s what attracts the best candidates.
 They want to see how their career will progress if they apply.”

 - Ask About the Obstacles They Faced

 “Tell me about a time you faced professional or personal challenges.
 What did you do to overcome them?”

 This is a question to ask during the interview.
 It’s a nice trick that lets you find out how results-driven and goal-oriented the candidate is.
 Some of the candidates will be confused.
 Some of them won’t be able to think of any obstacles they faced, so they will tell you that their career went smoothly so far.

 Some individuals, however, will give you impressive answers.

 When you’re interviewing a candidate, you want to see what they know about your brand and how they would promote it.
 This question puts them into sales mode.
 You’ll recognize the ones that prepared well for the interview since they will talk about the product’s features.

 - “What’s Your Most Significant Professional Accomplishment to Date?”